linode/docs/docs/development/python/string-manipulation-python-3.md

 'example'
 {{< /output >}}

-You can split a string in to a list of substrings with `split`.
+Strings can be split into a list of substrings with `split`.
 By default, Python will use a blank space as a delimiter, which is useful for splitting a sentence into individual words:

     'This string has five words'.split()